lanking520/Comp-Networks-PA/README.md

 ### Server

 #### Variable
-- addrbook: Used to store updated Database
+- addrbook: A dictionary used to store updated Database
-- kill: A flag used to shut down the listener of the Server
+- kill: A Boolean flag used to shut down the listener of the Server
-- s: Socket used to listen and send message
+- s: A Socket used to listen and send message

 #### Function
 - __init__ : Used to create new socket and bind to the IP and port